Hyoid apparatus

 The hyoid apparatus is the collective term used in veterinary anatomy for the bones which suspend the tongue and larynx.
-It consists of pairs of stylohyoid, thyrohyoid, epihyoid and ceratohyoid bones, and a single basihyoid bone.
+In mammals, it typically consists of a single midline element, the basihyal, with a pair of elements, the thyrohyals, posteriorly, and a pair of chains of elements, the anterior cornua, linking the hyoid to the skull: the ceratohyal, epihyal, and stylohyal, as well as the tympanohyal, which is anchored to the petrosal bone.
 The hyoid apparatus resembles the shape of a trapeze, or a bent letter "H".
 The basihyoid bone lies within the muscle at the base of the tongue.

-In humans, the single hyoid bone is an equivalent of the hyoid apparatus.
+The typical arrangement of the mammalian hyoid apparatus arose in Mammaliaformes; non-mammaliaform synapsids show only a simple pair of rod-like bones that were presumably connected to a cartilaginous basihyal at their anterior ends.